-- A focused, clear, and succinct statement can convey important insights into your work - Address your audience: CAP members have diverse backgrounds - Focus on the quality and significance of your work - Why is it important?
+- A focused, clear, and succinct statement can convey important insights into your work - CAP members have diverse backgrounds - Focus on the quality, significance, and impact of your work - Why is it important?
 Why is it innovative? - Write a narrative, don't reiterate lists and numbers - Identify your distinctive role in jointly-authored work - Be forthright about your strengths and weaknesses - And the steps that you are taking to address the latter - Mention any unusual circumstances that may have affected performance